 HPE Aruba Networking secured third place for innovation in this assessment.
 HPE Aruba Networking has developed an extensive WLAN AP portfolio with options for virtually all campus environments into which it incorporates a range of proprietary technologies for improving performance in campus, such as AirMatch and Open Locate.
 The hardware is backed up by the advanced HPE Aruba Networking Central network management platform, and the Aruba Edge Services Platform (ESP), an industry-leading, AI-powered, and cloud-native platform built on AIOps, zero-trust network security, and a unified campus branch infrastructure.
 HPE Aruba Networking also demonstrates innovation leadership in several important fields, including Wi-Fi/cellular convergence.

 ABI Research would love to hear about your experience with campus WLAN solutions.
-Speak with an analyst to discuss more.
+Contact us today to discuss how we can help your organization.

 Campus WLAN Implementation Factors